-- Any relevant plans within the Forest of Dean District Council's emerging Local Development Framework (LDF). - Adopted Forest of Dean Local Plan. - Gloucestershire Waste Local Plan 2002 - 2012 Adopted October 2004. - Gloucestershire Minerals Local Plan 1997 - 2006 Adopted April 2003.
+- Any relevant plans within the Forest of Dean District Council's emerging Local Development Framework. - Adopted Forest of Dean Local Plan. - Gloucestershire Waste Local Plan 2002 - 2012 Adopted October 2004. - Gloucestershire Minerals Local Plan 1997 - 2006 Adopted April 2003. - South West RSS.

-- Development of wind turbines or wind farms along the Severn Estuary and the area around Walmore Common. - Open access on common land. - Operation of sluice and water levels; implementation of a Water Level Management Plan and ditch management rotation. - Any other major development identified in Development plans (or elsewhere) with the potential to have a significant effect on Walmore Common (SPA).
+- Development of wind turbines or wind farms along the Severn Estuary and the area around Walmore Common. - Development of a telecommunications mast system in the area around the common. - Open access on common land. - Operation of sluice and water levels; implementation of a Water Level Management Plan and ditch management rotation. - Any other major development identified in Development plans (or elsewhere) with the potential to have a significant effect on Walmore Common SPA.

 The above list of projects relates to the whole of the Forest of Dean District, but it is likely that the majority of developments will not be near enough to Walmore Common to have significant effects.

-Any comments on projects (e.g. especially from consultees outside or bordering Gloucestershire) that may potentially have 'in-combination' effects are welcomed.

-Housing figures come from Gloucestershire County Council Strategic Planning.
+Any comments on projects (e.g. especially from consultees outside or bordering Gloucestershire) that may potentially have "in-combination" effects are welcomed.
+Housing figures come from Gloucestershire County Council Strategic Planning and are up-to-date as of 05/2009.